[?] Subscribe To This Site

 • Lower blood pressure

-(Read more about the health benefits of onions for your heart)
+Read more about the health benefits of onions for your heart

 Cancer Prevention

-onions and leeks One way the antioxidants in onions can protect you against cancer is by reducing the DNA damage in cells caused by free radicals, studies reveal.
+One way the antioxidants in onions can protect you against cancer is by reducing the DNA damage in cells caused by free radicals, studies reveal.

 Other Health Benefits of Onions